 Pricing:

-- Cost per user: Annual subscription cost and what’s included
+- Cost — annual subscription cost

-- Trial period: Can you test before committing?
+- Trial period — can you test before committing?

 Support and reliability:

-- Documentation: Are there guides, FAQs, and troubleshooting resources?
+- Documentation — guides, FAQs, troubleshooting resources?

-- Uptime: How reliable is the service?
+- Uptime — how reliable is the service?

 Feature comparison